the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-types.md

 - Performance testing: does the program performance meet the minimum requirements?
 A performance test may measure how long the system takes to run in a given case.
 - Migration testing: does the program work when transferred to another computational environment?
 - Stress/scale/load testing: testing how the program behaves when under stress, for example, when required to process very large volumes of data.
-- Usability testing: how user-friendly is the program (more common in commercial software, tests typically conducted by humans rather than automated).
+- Usability testing: how user-friendly the program is (more common in commercial software, tests typically conducted by humans rather than automated).
-- Recovery testing: Can the program continue if errors occur (again, more common in commercial software).
+- Recovery testing: whether the program can continue if errors occur (again, more common in commercial software).

 <a name="System_testing_tips"></a>
 ### System testing tips

 System tests, also called end-to-end tests, run the program, well, from end to end.
 As such these are the most time consuming tests to run.
 Therefore you should only run these if all the lower-level tests (smoke, unit, integration) have already passed.
-If they haven't fix the issues they have detected first before wasting time running system tests.
+If they haven't, fix the issues they have detected first before wasting time running system tests.

-Because of their time-consuming nature it will also often be impractical to have enough system tests to trace every possible route through a program, especially is there are a significant number of conditional statements.
+Because of their time-consuming nature it will also often be impractical to have enough system tests to trace every possible route through a program, especially if there are a significant number of conditional statements.
 Therefore you should consider the system test cases you run carefully and prioritise:

 - The most common routes through a program.
 - The most important routes for a program.
 For example, the LIGO detector aims to find gravitational wave events, which are extremely rare.
 If there's a bug in that path through the program which monitors the detector then it's a *huge* problem.
 - Cases that are prone to breakage due to structural problems within the program.
 Though ideally it's better to just fix those problems, but cases exist where this may not be feasible.

 Because system tests can be time consuming it may be impractical to run them very regularly (such as multiple times a day after small changes in the code).
-Therefore it can be a good idea to run them each night (and to automate this process) so that if errors are introduced that only system testing can detect the programmer will be made of them relatively quickly.
+Therefore it can be a good idea to run them each night (and to automate this process) so that if errors are introduced that only system testing can detect the programmer will be made aware of them relatively quickly.

 <a name="Acceptance_testing"></a>
 ## Acceptance testing